Sxip/jam/community-guide/guide.md

 ---

 These are Packets.
+Packets are small units of data that are transmitted over the network to communicate between your client, and the server.
 Ones highlighted in green are outgoing from your client, grey is recieving/server sided.
-This was taken while playing The Return of the Phantoms.
+This screenshot was taken while playing The Return of the Phantoms.
 Each is formatted differently depending on what's intended to be performed/communicated.

+**For example;** If you move your character to a certain spot in a room, updated location information would be sent to the server via a packet, so your position can update on other player's screens.

 You can customize, and send your own packets by clicking on the Packet Spammer to the left of the window.